 Welcome to our CaringBridge website.
 We are using it to keep family and friends updated in one place.

 Bryant was first diagnosed with chronic kidney disease in 2010.
 In 2016, he was diagnosed with a rare disorder called X-Linked Alport Syndrome - a genetic mutation of his X chromosome that affects his kidneys.
-In May 2018, his kidney function reached the point where he needs a kidney transplant.
+In May 2018, his kidney function reached the point where he needed a kidney transplant.
 Blood testing revealed that his mom, Kim, is a compatible match.
 She went through testing in November 2018 and was cleared for donation.
-The surgeries are scheduled for May 15, 2019 at the Cleveland Clinic.
+The transplant surgeries were performed at the Cleveland Clinic on May 13, 2019.
 Ultimately, we know that God is in control and we trust Him and thank Him for all He has done, is doing, and will do in this situation.
 We both appreciate your support and words of hope and encouragement.

 During Bryant's childhood and early adulthood, he never experienced any symptoms that would indicate any problems with his kidneys, other than one time in high school when he had an isolated episode of high blood pressure that we just thought was a fluke.
 Then in 2009, Bryant tore his left ACL during an indoor soccer game.
 Before the surgery, he went for routine pre-op testing, which revealed blood and protein in his urine.
 He was sent to his PCP, who sent him to a urologist, who sent him to a nephrologist, who did a kidney biopsy, which revealed scarring of the glomeruli, the functional units of the kidney.
 At age 24, he was diagnosed with chronic kidney disease and he follows up with a nephrologist on a regular basis.
 His kidney function dropped rapidly at first, but then it basically stabilized with slow reductions in kidney functioning over the years.
 He continued to have blood and protein in his urine, high blood pressure, high cholesterol, and gout, but he was doing very well and, other than tiring easily, it really didn't affect his lifestyle much at all.